 Job motivation is important for many reasons: it can help you keep up a positive outlook; fuel career ambition; increase your output and productivity – and, really, make you a better employee/colleague.
 This will, in turn, increase your potential for promotion as you look to climb the career ladder.
 So if you’re already wishing the rest of the week away as soon as you arrive in on Monday morning, it could be time for a new job.

 2. Has work taken over your life?

 Showing commitment to your job is great.
-But if it feels like its starting to a fact the rest of your life on a regular basis, you’ve got to decide if it is really worth it in the long run.
-If you’ve missed weddings, parties, funerals and great nights out because you’ve been stuck in work – or if you find yourself glued to your emails wayyyy out of hours – it could be time to look elsewhere.
+But if it feels like it's starting to affect the rest of your life on a regular basis, you’ve got to decide if it is really worth it in the long run.
+If you’ve missed weddings, parties, funerals, and great nights out because you’ve been stuck at work – or if you find yourself glued to your emails wayyyy out of hours – it could be time to look elsewhere.